 For the Company's goodwill impairment analysis, the Company operates under one reporting unit.
 Any impairment would be measured based upon the fair value of the related assets.
 In performing the first step of the goodwill impairment testing and measurement process, the Company compares its entity-wide estimated fair value to net book value to identify potential impairment.
 Management estimates the entity-wide fair value utilizing the Company's market capitalization, plus an appropriate control premium.
 Market capitalization is determined by multiplying the shares outstanding on the assessment date by the market price of the Company's common stock.
-If the fair value of the reporting unit is less than the book value, the second step is performed to determine if goodwill is impaired.
-If the Company determines through the impairment evaluation process that goodwill has been impaired, an impairment charge would be recorded in the consolidated statement of income.
+If the fair value of the reporting unit is less than the book value, the second step is performed to determine if goodwill is impairment charge would be recorded in the consolidated statement of income.
 The Company completed the annual impairment test required during the fourth quarter of the fiscal year ended March 31, 2020 and determined that there was no impairment.
 The Company continues to closely monitor its market capitalization.
 If the Company's market capitalization, plus an estimated control premium, is below its carrying value for a period considered to be other-than-temporary, it is possible that the Company may be required to record an impairment of goodwill either as a result of the annual assessment that the Company conducts in the fourth quarter of each fiscal year, or in a future quarter if an indication of potential impairment is evident.
 The estimated fair value of the reporting unit on the assessment date significantly exceeded the carrying book value.

 Other intangible assets acquired in a business combination are recognized at fair value using generally accepted valuation methods appropriate for the type of intangible asset and reported separately from goodwill.
 Other intangible assets acquired in an asset acquisition are recognized using cost accumulation model.
 Intangible assets with definite lives are amortized over the estimated useful lives and are tested for impairment when events or circumstances occur that indicate that it is more likely than not that an impairment has occurred.
-The Company tests other intangible assets with definite lives for impairment by comparing the carrying amount to the sum of the net undiscounted cash flows expected to be generated by the asset whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
-If the carrying amount of the asset exceeds its net undiscounted cash flows, then an impairment loss is recognized for the amount by which the carrying amount exceeds its fair value.
+The Company tests other intangible assets with definite lives for impairment by comparing the carrying amount to the sum of the net undiscounted cash flows expected to be generated by the asset whenever events or changes in circumstances indicate that the carrying amount of the asset exceeds its net undiscounted cash flows, then an impairment loss is recognized for the amount by which the carrying amount exceeds its fair value.